dareneiri/positconf2023/03-LoggingLevels.md

 logger <- logger()

-log4r::debug(logger, "This is a debug message") log4r::info(logger, "This is a informational message") log4r::warn(logger, "This is a warning message") log4r::error(logger, "This is an error message")
+log4r::debug(logger, "This is a debug message") log4r::info(logger, "This is an informational message") log4r::warn(logger, "This is a warning message") log4r::error(logger, "This is an error message")
 ```